Lester Freamon: Season 1

-Freamon, along with other detectives viewed as useless by the BPD higher-ups, is transferred to initial Barksdale detail under Lieutenant Cedric Daniels.
+Freamon, along with other detectives viewed as useless by the BPD higher-ups, is transferred to the initial Barksdale detail under Lieutenant Cedric Daniels.
 When Polk and Mahon fail to find a good photo of Avon Barksdale, Freamon takes a cue from an offhand comment from Kima Greggs and tracks down a photo of Avon at a boxing gym.
 He further impresses his colleagues when he locates D'Angelo Barksdale's pager number at an abandoned stash house.
 Impressed by Freamon's abilities, Jimmy McNulty inquires about him in a conversation with Bunk Moreland, who tells him Freamon is an ex-homicide detective.
 Later, Freamon tells McNulty he was sent to the pawn shop unit after angering the then-Deputy Ops.
 Freamon warns that McNulty will probably suffer a similar fate at the conclusion of the case.

 Freamon proves himself adept at building the Barksdale case through the use of a wiretap; he recognizes patterns of pager messages and telephone calls, which lead to several breakthroughs, most notably finding the main stash house in Pimlico.
 He also leads the investigation into the Barksdales' financial records and uncovers their various political connections, instructing Leander Sydnor and Roland Pryzbylewski in the mechanics of following the paper trail.
 He also recruits Shardene Innes, one of the dancers in the Barksdales' strip club, as an informant, beginning a romantic relationship with her in the process.

 After Greggs gets shot, Freamon tracks a page made by Wee-Bey Brice, one of the shooters, to a payphone where he finds evidence implicating the other shooter, Little Man.
 He then uses a contact in the phone company to trace call patterns and pinpoint Wee-Bey's whereabouts, leading to his arrest and conviction.
 Following the dissolution of the detail, Rawls notes Freamon's competence as a detective and transfers him back into Homicide; he makes room for Freamon by dumping McNulty to the Marine Unit in the fashion that Freamon had predicted.